moonbitlang/moonbit-docs/next/toolchain/moon/package.md

 ### Wasm GC Backend Link Options

-The link options for the `wasm-gc` backend are similar to those for the `wasm` backend, except there is no `heap-start-address` option.
+The link options for the `wasm-gc` backend are similar to those for the Wasm backend, except there is no `heap-start-address` option.

 ### JS Backend Link Options